ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Introduction

+The debate between ACE and LMCE, and resulting illumination of their respective shortcomings, has also led to interest in defining new classes of carbon metrics.
+One notable example of this are so-called `carbon-flow'-based metrics \cite{kang2015carbon,chen2023towards,deka2023contributions}, which employ various non-physical assumptions to trace power flow (and associated carbon emissions) from generators to loads.
+Though not yet extensively analyzed, the method by which these carbon flow metrics are calculated is distinct from both ACE and LMCE.
+As a result, such metrics likely represent yet more competing definitions of carbon intensity, highlighting the increasing need to study the pros and cons of each type of metric.

-Inter-metric variability in shifting-incentive and emissions accounting properties, such as that demonstrated in \cite{sukprasert2024implications}, highlight the need for new tools and analysis frameworks to compare different emissions metrics.
-This is particularly important given that ACE and LMCE both have their drawbacks, which has led to interest in defining new metrics such as those based on `carbon flow' methods \cite{chen2023towards,deka2023contributions}.
+Inter-metric variability in shifting-incentive and emissions accounting properties, such as that demonstrated in \cite{lindberg2021guide} and \cite{sukprasert2024implications}, highlights the need for new tools and analysis frameworks to compare different emissions metrics.
+This is particularly true given the high likelihood that new metrics will continue to be proposed and employed to inform consumers' beliefs regarding their carbon footprint, as well as their load-shifting behavior.

 To inform the debate about the effectiveness and appropriateness of different carbon emission metrics, we develop a software package for comparing the different metrics from a power system perspective.
-Our comparison framework is based on emulating the market clearing mechanism of an electric grid (represented by solving a DC optimal power flow (OPF)) and computing total carbon emissions for the overall grid as well as various carbon emission metrics for different locations based on the result.
-This information can then be used for both carbon accounting (i.e. to allocate carbon emissions to different loads) and as an input to simulate real-time load-shifting, where a carbon-sensitive load, such as a data center, changes their consumption in response to the carbon metrics.
-Finally, it is possible to assess the effectiveness of real-time load shifting by re-running the simulation of the electricity market clearing with the updated electricity consumption pattern.
+Our comparison framework is based on modeling the US market clearing mechanism of an electric grid (represented by solving a DC optimal power flow (OPF) to determine the optimal cost-minimizing generator set-points) and computing total carbon emissions for the overall grid as well as various carbon emission metrics for different locations based on the result.
+This information can then be used for both carbon accounting (i.e. to allocate carbon emissions to different loads) and as an input to simulate load-shifting, where a carbon-sensitive load, such as a data center, changes their consumption in response to the carbon metrics.
+Finally, it is possible to assess the effectiveness of load shifting by re-solving the electricity market clearing with the updated electricity consumption pattern.